-In July 2014, the IASB completed its three-part project to replace IAS 39, Financial Instruments: Recognition and Measurement, by issuing IFRS 9, Financial Instruments.
-IFRS 9 addresses the classification and measurement of financial assets and financial liabilities, and introduces a forward-looking expected loss impairment model as well as a substantially reformed approach to hedge accounting.
-Application of IFRS 9 is effective for the Corporation's annual reporting period beginning on November 1, 2018 and is to be retrospective.
+IFRS 9, Financial Instruments, addresses the classification and measurement of financial assets and financial liabilities and introduces a forward-looking expected loss impairment model as well as a substantially reformed approach to hedge accounting.
+IFRS 9 supersedes IAS 39, Financial Instruments: Recognition and Measurement.
+The Corporation will adopt IFRS 9 on November 1, 2018 with retrospective application and restatement of comparative figures.
+The main changes are discussed below.

 IFRS 9 uses a new approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the many different rules in IAS 39.
 The approach recommended by IFRS 9 is based on how an entity manages its financial instruments and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward in IFRS 9.
-However, the portion of the changes in fair value related to the entity's own credit risk, in measuring a financial liability at fair value through profit or loss, will be presented in other comprehensive income (loss) rather than in the statement of income.
-The Corporation has determined that this change would not have a material impact on its financial statements.
+Financial assets previously classified as "loans and receivables" are now included in the "amortized cost" category.
+With respect to financial liabilities, trade and other payables that were formerly classified as "other financial liabilities" are now included in the "amortized cost" category.
+The Corporation has determined that this change has no other impact on its consolidated financial statements, particularly with respect to the measurement of financial assets and financial liabilities.

-IFRS 9 also introduces a new expected-loss impairment model that will require timely recognition of expected credit losses.
-Specifically, entities will be required to account for expected credit losses when financial instruments are first recognized and to recognize full lifetime expected credit losses on a timely basis.
-The Corporation has determined that this change would not have a material impact on its financial statements.
+IFRS 9 also introduces a new expected loss impairment model that requires timely recognition of expected credit losses.
+Specifically, entities are required to account for expected credit losses when financial instruments are first recognized and to recognize full lifetime expected credit losses on a timely basis.
+The Corporation has determined that this change has no material impact on its consolidated financial statements.

 Lastly, IFRS 9 introduces a new hedge accounting model, together with corresponding disclosure requirements regarding risk management activities.
-The new hedge accounting model represents a substantial overhaul of hedge accounting that will enable entities to better reflect their risk management activities in their financial statements.
-The IFRS 9 transition rules include an exemption allowing companies to continue to apply current hedge accounting under IAS 39 until the final hedge model is effective.
+The new hedge accounting model represents a substantial overhaul of hedge accounting that enables entities to better reflect their risk management activities in their consolidated financial statements.